ibara1454/confluence-markdown-editor-chrome-extension/README.md

 As known as Atlassian Confluence has many convenience macros and features in the WYSIWYG editor.
 But there is no way to use markdown like what you do in GitHub.

-By install this extension, you can choose to open a markdown editor in your documents.
+By install this extension, you may open a markdown editor in your documents.

 ## Feature

-TBD.
+- Create / edit pages
+- User custom styles (TBD)

 ## Usage